ONLYOFFICE/docspace-api-sdk-csharp/docs/GroupApi.md

 <a id="updategroup"></a>
 # **UpdateGroup**
-> GroupWrapper UpdateGroup (Guid id, UpdateGroupRequest? updateGroupRequest = null)
+> GroupWrapper UpdateGroup (Guid id, UpdateGroupRequest updateGroupRequest)

 Updates the existing group changing the group manager, name, and/or members.